ROCm/ROCm.github.io/install.md

   * GFX8 GPUs
     * "Fiji" chips, such as on the AMD Radeon R9 Fury X and Radeon Instinct MI8
     * "Polaris 10" chips, such as on the AMD Radeon RX 580 and Radeon Instinct MI6
-    * "Polaris 11" chips, such as on the AMD Radeon RX 570 and Radeon Pro WX 4100
-    * "Polaris 12" chips, such as on the AMD Radeon RX 550 and Radeon RX 540

   * GFX9 GPUs
     * "Vega 10" chips, such as on the AMD Radeon RX Vega 64 and Radeon Instinct MI25
-    * "Vega 7nm" chips
+    * "Vega 7nm" chips, such as on the Radeon Instinct MI50, Radeon Instinct MI60 or AMD Radeon VII

 ROCm is a collection of software ranging from drivers and runtimes to libraries and developer tools.
 Some of this software may work with more GPUs than the "officially supported" list above, though AMD does not make any official claims of support for these devices on the ROCm software platform.
 The following list of GPUs are enabled in the ROCm software, though full support is not guaranteed:

+  * GFX8 GPUs
+    * "Polaris 11" chips, such as on the AMD Radeon RX 570 and Radeon Pro WX 4100
+    * "Polaris 12" chips, such as on the AMD Radeon RX 550 and Radeon RX 540

   * GFX7 GPUs
     * "Hawaii" chips, such as the AMD Radeon R9 390X and FirePro W9100